ASSERT-KTH/assert-gold-mine/docs/snic-run-experiments.md

 In this way, your "parallel" home directory will be available here `~/pfs`.

-Every user has a maximum quota related to the space and to the number of the files that can be stored in the PFS file system.
+Every user has a maximum quota related to the space and to the number of files that can be stored in the PFS file system.
 If your experiments exceed the quota, you will get the error `Disk quota exceeded`.

 To check your quota limits, you can use the command: `quota`.

-If your experiments creates many temporary files, you can save these files in the `/scratch` folder (if it is available) to try to avoid the quota exceeding.
+If your experiments create many temporary files, you can save these files in the `/scratch` folder (if it is available) to try to avoid the quota exceeding.

 More details are available in [this page](https://www.hpc2n.umu.se/documentation/filesystems/overview=).